UC-MACSS/persp-model_W17/students/kim_soowan/ps8/ps8.md

 The test MSE is 404.6510492.

-Increasing the shrinkage parameter lambda increases the MSE, as shown below:
+Increasing the shrinkage parameter *λ* increases the MSE, as shown below:

 ``` r
 #fit different models with varying lambda values